Areas of practice

 A little about Dennis:

 Dennis has worked for Vancouver Coastal Health as a Youth Concurrent Disorders Counsellor.
 Part of his role was to support youth who were trying to get their lives back from substance misuse and struggling with mental health concerns such as depression or anxiety.
 Similarly, Dennis worked with families or people who are affected by someone's substance misuse as substance misuse impacts the lives of the people around them.
-Dennis also worked with THIP (Transgender Health and Information Program) offering support for caregivers of trans youth.
+Dennis also worked with THIP (Transgender Health and Information Program) offering support for caregivers of trans/gender queer youth.

 Dennis started out his career working as a Family Therapist at Peak House which is a residential treatment program for youth working towards getting their life back from drugs and alcohol.
-He worked with young people and their families from diverse cultural backgrounds to help them get reconnected to each other after the bomb of addiction has gone off in their families.
+He worked with young people and their families from diverse cultural backgrounds to help them get reconnected to each other after the bomb of addiction had gone off in their families.